We’re based / located in the beautiful city of Barreiro (30km from Lisbon) in Portugal.

 We’re working hard to provide all of the Librebox’s schematics, but are currently unable to share everything.

 The Librebox’s TPM2 is the first to have fully available schematics.

-Yes, the Intel Management Engine is stripped as much as possible, leaving only necessary content to boot platform.
+Yes, the Intel Management Engine is stripped as much as possible, with only the content necessary for booting remaining.

-Info: Both mei-amt-check (GPLv2) and Intel SA-00086 Detection (Proprietary – Intel SLA) tools can’t find any Intel ME in the machine because of this.
+Info: Both mei-amt-check (GPLv2) and Intel SA-00086 Detection (Proprietary – Intel SLA) tools can’t find any Intel ME present as a result.